PeachScript/sketch-plugin-monster/README.md

-# Sketch Plugin Manager
+# Sketch Plugin Monster
-A manager for setting shortcuts and update plugins in Sketch.app.
+A manager for setting shortcuts of plugins in Sketch.app.